JCGdev/Newpipe-CSV-Fixer/README.md

 `$ python3 fixer.py -f [filename.csv] -j [header.json]`

-If you're on Windows, you can execute instead:
+If you're on Windows and you're not used to using the terminal, you can execute instead:

 `friendlyFixer.cmd`